-The reason I am writing this post is to shed a little light on what a Keogh plan is.
+I am writing this post to shed a little light on what a Keogh plan is.
 Physicians at Southern California Permanente Medical Group (SCPMG) are given the option to invest in a Keogh by automatic deductions from gross paychecks.
-This is a separate entity from the 401k option and different from the pension plans offered by Kaiser Permanente.
+This is separate from the 401k option and different from the pension plans offered by Kaiser Permanente.
 Let’s get into the weeds of the SCPMG Keogh plan held at Charles Schwab.

 The terms defined contribution and defined benefit are thrown around a lot.
 They are referred to also by DCP and DBP, respectively.
 Simply put, your traditional pension plan is a defined benefit plan, and these are becoming incredibly rare as our economic backbone is becoming less and less reliable.